alexspirgel/schema/README.md

 **array_min_length**

 The input array length must be longer than or equal to the set `array_min_length`.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'array_min_length': number`

 **array_max_length**

 The input array length must be shorter than or equal to the set `array_max_length`.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'array_max_length': number`

 **array_item_type_schema**

 Each input array item must validate using the set `array_item_type_schema`.
 This value can also be defined as an array of type schema.
-The default value is `undefined`.
+Defaults to `undefined`.

 `'array_item_type_schema': object|array`